On non-primitive Weierstrass points: The effective weight bound

 \begin{defn} Let $S \subset \NN$ be a numerical semigroup of genus $g$.
 An \emph{effective subsequence for $S$} is a finite subset $T \subset S$ such that \begin{enumerate} \item $T$ contains $0$, \item $T$ contains all generators of $S$, and \item $T$ does not contain any composite elements of $S$ that are less than the largest gap of $S$. \end{enumerate} \end{defn}

 In the statement below and elsewhere, we will write $d-T$ to denote the set $\{d-t:\ t \in T\}$.

 \begin{lemma} Let $T$ be an effective subsequence for a numerical semigroup $S$ of genus $g$, and $d \geq \max T$ an integer.
-For any smooth marked curve $(C,p)$: \begin{enumerate} \item If the Weierstrass semigroup of $(C,p)$ is not $S$, then \item If the Weierstrass semigroup of $(C,p)$ is $S$, then the reduced structure of $\widetilde{G}^r_d(C;\ (p,d-T))$ is isomorphic to affine space of dimension \end{enumerate} \end{lemma}
+Let $r = |T|-1$.
+For any smooth marked curve $(C,p)$ of genus $g$: \begin{enumerate} \item If the Weierstrass semigroup of $(C,p)$ is not $S$, then \item If the Weierstrass semigroup of $(C,p)$ is $S$, then the reduced structure of $\widetilde{G}^r_d(C;\ (p,d-T))$ is isomorphic to the affine space of dimension \end{enumerate} \end{lemma}

 \begin{proof} Suppose that $(L,V) \in \widetilde{G}^r_d(C;\ (p,d-T))$.
 Since $0 \in T$, one of the vanishing orders of $V$ must be $d$ itself.
 Therefore $L$ must be $\cO_C(d \cdot p)$, and $V$ may be regarded as a vector space of rational functions on $C$, regular away from $p$, including functions of pole orders $t \in T$ and no others.
 In particular, $T$ is a subset of the Weierstrass semigroup of $p$.
-Hence $S(C,p)$ contains $S$, and hence is precisely equal to $S$ since both semigroups have the same genus.
+Hence $S(C,p)$ contains all of the generators of $S$, and hence is precisely equal to $S$ since $S$ and $S(C,p)$ have the same genus.
 This proves part (1).